rss logo

-According to wikipedia, S.M.A.R.T.
-(Self-Monitoring, Analysis and Reporting Technology) is a monitoring system included in computer hard disk drives (HDDs) and solid-state drives (SSDs) that detects and reports on various indicators of drive reliability, with the intent of enabling the anticipation of hardware failures.
+According to Wikipedia, S.M.A.R.T.
+(Self-Monitoring, Analysis and Reporting Technology) is a monitoring system built into most hard disk drives (HDDs) and solid-state drives (SSDs).
+It is designed to detect and report various indicators of drive reliability, helping to anticipate potential hardware failures.

 root@host:~# apt update && apt install smartmontools